gaissmai/bart/README.md

 BART is balanced in terms of both memory usage and lookup time for longest-prefix matches.
-It is implemented as a multibit trie with a fixed stride of 8 bits, using a fast mapping function derived from Donald E. Knuth’s Allotment-Routing-Table (ART) algorithm, to map the possible prefixes at each level into a complete binary tree.
+It is implemented as a multibit trie with a fixed stride of 8 bits, using a fast mapping function derived from Donald E. Knuth’s Allotment Routing Table (ART) algorithm, to map the possible prefixes at each level into a complete binary tree.

 This binary tree is represented with popcount‑compressed sparse arrays for **level compression**.